Are your salon’s Christmas retail sales a rip-roaring success?

 So when you group retail products together create groups of three, five or seven.
 Not two, four or eight.

-Small retail items benefit from careful treatment or they can get lost or look cluttered.
+Small retail items benefit from careful treatment otherwise they can get lost or look cluttered.

-Give them more impact and structure by massing them together in a collection.
+Give them more impact and structure by massing them together in a stunning collection.

 5 lipsticks look insignificant.
 35 make a statement.

-8. Clear product pricing is good salon marketing
+8. Clear product pricing is good salon merchandising

 No-one likes to ask the price.
 It sounds like you can’t afford much.
 It’s embarrassing.

-9. Take a retail tip from the big boys
+9. A sneaky retail tip from the big boys

 Supermarkets know a thing or two about consumer buying habits.
 They put inexpensive last-minute retail items by the check-out to entice spending.

-Do the same in your salon.
+Do the same in your salon, clinic or spa.
 Pop a tempting basket of ‘ideal stocking fillers’ on your reception desk.
 And watch them fly out the door.

 10. Sign everything